bmeares/Meerschaum/docs/mkdocs/news/to-do.md

 - [ ] Consolidate SQL-specific functions to one package to make adding flavors easier.
 - [x] Add `typing` hinting to the Python package API.
 - [ ] Migrate `meerschaum.actions.shell` to `meerschaum._internal.shell`.
+- [x] Rewrite docstrings from reST- to numpy-style.